Priyansh-Kedia/SwipeLibrary/README.md

 ## Drag To Shift

 Highlight, move and shift items of RecyclerView with just a single line of code.
-Use *addDragToSwipe* as RecyclerView's extension function, to add this functionality to your RecyclerView.
+Use *addDragToShift* as RecyclerView's extension function, to add this functionality to your RecyclerView.
 This extension has **one** optional parameter.

 > The parameter is the listener for the interface method.
 The by default value for this parameter is null.
 If passed, the activity/fragment should implement `DragAndDrop.onDragged`.
 This method will be called when the RecyclerView item is dragged and dropped to some other position, and it returns the two positions that were swapped.